DrFaust92/bitbucket-go-client/docs/SnippetsApi.md

 > SnippetsWorkspaceEncodedIdCommentsCommentIdDelete(ctx, commentId, encodedId, workspace)
 Delete a comment on a snippet

 Deletes a snippet comment.
-Comments can only be removed by their author.
+Comments can only be removed by the comment author, snippet creator, or workspace admin.

 ### Required Parameters